 Two Associate Professors of Education and Economics at Brown University, John Papay and Matthew Kraft, wrote a paper on the myth of the performance plateau in 2016.

 Essentially, Papay and Kraft referred to fresher research, including their own, which suggested that teachers can continue to improve substantially after the first five years in the profession.

 Logically, some teachers plateau, whereas others continue to improve.
 Moreover, according to the authors, teachers in some schools improve at greater rates than others.
 Hence, schools may either promote or constrain a teacher's professional growth.

 I’m glad that Papay and Kraft convincingly debunked the myth of the teacher performance plateau.

 As the authors pointed out, there are so many factors which enable teachers to improve after however many years it is in teaching.
 What about effective systems of peer collaboration?
 And what about teacher professional development and observed classes?

 Since I turned to teaching English online in 2013, I’ve not benefited from having my classes observed by Directors of Studies or more experienced teachers.
 Moreover, I haven’t signed up for any training courses, nor attended many professional development workshops.
-Therefore, my individual circumstances determined whether my effectiveness as a teacher would improve or plateau.
+Therefore, my individual circumstances and actions have determined whether my effectiveness as a teacher would improve or plateau.

 Maybe I’m not a worse teacher than I was in 2013.
 Perhaps it’s just a perception because of the transition I made from in-person teaching to online teaching.